CultureDevOps/docker-aws-image-optimization/README.md

 In this blog post, I explain how to combine AWS S3 and CloudFront to optimize images for ultra-fast delivery across your website.
 By integrating AWS Lambda into this architecture, images can be transformed into optimized formats like WebP or AVIF on demand, which drastically improves loading times and SEO performance.
 The solution leverages serverless technologies, making it highly scalable and cost-efficient.

-You can find the complete guide on how to deploy this solution in a Dockerized environment in my blog post titled [Optimisez vos images avec AWS S3 et CloudFront : Guide CDN pour des sites ultra-rapides](https://www.example.com/optimisation-images-aws).
+You can find the complete guide on how to deploy this solution in a Dockerized environment in my blog post titled [Optimize Your Images with AWS S3 and CloudFront: CDN Guide for Ultra-Fast Websites](https://culturedevops.com/en/blog/aws-s3-cloudfront-image-optimization).

 The blog post also describes the following steps for setting up the Docker environment: